The videos above were produced in 2021. For the latest treatment options, speak with your doctor.

 Third-line Treatment

-If the cancer continues to grow after second-line treatment, the next option would include a clinical trial, chemotherapy with or without a ROS1 inhibitor, or chemotherapy with or without immunotherapy.
+If the cancer continues to grow after second-line treatment, next options may include a clinical trial, chemotherapy with or without a ROS1 inhibitor, or chemotherapy with or without immunotherapy.

 Work with your doctor to discuss your goals and options each time you have to make a treatment decision.
 The three big questions to ask are: